 Duration: 2 days

-Can our project management methods help small projects in the same way the methods help larger projects?
+Can our project management methods help small projects in the same way those methods help larger projects?
 Yes!
-This case-oriented session applies our Co-Pilot: Small Project Guide® method, with its “Speedy File,” to apply the right techniques to understand, manage, and coordinate small projects.
+This case-study-driven session applies our Co-Pilot: Small Project Guide® method, with its “Speedy File,” The result: teams use the right techniques to understand, manage, and coordinate small projects.

-At the same time, the techniques are fully compatible with the Project Management Body of Knowledge, with IPMA’s Individual Competence Baseline for Project Management, with the ISO 21500 Project Management standard, and with our methods for larger projects–and programs.
-In fact, many program managers have taken this class, especially in aerospace and defense industries, because they realize that most of their programs rely on the success of small projects, over which they have little control.
+At the same time, these small project techniques are fully compatible with popular Bodies of Knowledge, with IPMA’s Individual Competence Baseline for Project Management, and with the ISO 21500 Project Management standard.
+In fact, many program managers have taken this class, especially those who work in aerospace and defense industries, because they realize that most of their programs rely on the success of small projects, over which they have little control.

 Learning Objectives; after this session, participants will be able to …

 - Define Project Management.
 Discuss the unique challenges of small projects, the skills needed to make small projects successful, and the methods that can keep them small.